Dart-o-s/aos_fc/ob-protocol.md

     [x] DONE 2025-06-12 21:00 just in case - do not know yet if I need it
         - objectbox_flutter_libs: any
         + was needed, it loads the relevant dll under windows

+## End DONE 2025-06-14 19:50
+    - Regarding object Box integration, it sdeems done!
+    - Runs on windows just fine.
+    - Android up to testing, but I do not expect problems.